quanteda/quanteda/cran-comments.md

 We are updating our CRAN version because of a messaged from Hadley Wickham that he will soon (13 November) update **testthat** and that our package tests will fail unless we change to the new **testthat** 2.0 syntax.
 So while we will break one test in **tidytext**, we will break a **testthat** test in our own package without the update.

+## Other

+We have tried hard to investigate the UBSan issues indicated from our previous release, and believe that we have found the source of the problem and fixed it.
+However if this is not the problem - which we cannot replicate exactly on any of our own tests - then the issue is something in RcppParallel and its interaction with the TBB library and the precise choice of compiler that is used.
+On our tests (on the systems above) we have been unable to reproduce the exact issue.